th1j5/ouroboros.rocks/content/en/blog/20220206-hole-punching.md

 side for the actual Ouroboros data 'flow'.
 But that was quickly thrown out because of -- you guessed it -- firewalls, in favor of using the listening port also for the incoming 07s data flows.
 That way, all that was needed was to open up a single port on a firewall.
-Opening up the firewall port was also needed for creating connections.
+This opening up the firewall port was also needed for creating connections.
 The reasoning being that we wanted anyone that would connect TO the network, also accept incoming connections FROM the network.
 This would ensure that we could create any mesh between the Ouroboros nodes.
 But after some further deliberation, we caved in and made the ipcpd-udp behave like a normal UDP service, allowing incoming connection even if the remote "client" ipcpd-udp was not publicly available.

 {{<figure width="40%" src="/blog/20220206-hole-punching.png">}}

 So this is the current situation shown above left.
 The red squares represent nodes that are not publicly reachable, the green ones nodes that are.
-By allowing the red nodes, the network will look less like a mess, and more like a centralized 'star' network, putting extra load on the "central" green server.
+By allowing the red nodes, the network will look less like a mesh, and more like a centralized 'star' network, putting extra load on the "central" green server.
 What this hole punching technique would allow us to do, is to add a (distributed) auxiliary program on top the Ouroboros layer that coordinates the hole punching for the UDP